-It should be noted that there are variations across jurisdictions in the scope and definition of a service contact.
-For example, New South Wales, Queensland, South Australia and Tasmania may include written correspondence as service contacts while others do not.
+There are variations across jurisdictions in the scope and definition of a service contact.
+For example, most jurisdictions may include telephone and/or written correspondence as service contacts while the Northern Territory does not.
 Data on contacts with unregistered clients are not included by all jurisdictions.
 Unregistered client contacts refer to those mental health service contacts for which a person identifier was not recorded.
-Victoria does not report unregistered client contacts, while Queensland and the Northern Territory do not have any unregistered clients.
+Queensland and the Northern Territory do not have any unregistered clients.